 - That we give advice based on up-to-date scientific research on food, health and disease

 - That we provide practical advice to enable you to make the right diet choices for your needs

 Patients with the following conditions may be seen in clinic:

 - Food allergy and intolerances

 - Women’s health issues including polycystic ovarian syndrome,

-There is also a multidisciplinary weight loss programme at the hospital.
+There is also a multidisciplinary weight loss programme for patients with obesity.

 The first appointment takes 40 minutes.
 Before your appointment we will ask you to keep a food diary for a week.
 This will help the dietitian to provide the right advice for you.

 Advice on nutritional supplements will be given if necessary, however, wherever possible advice will focus on obtaining nutrients from food.

 If you are unable to attend your appointment please let us know at least 48 hours beforehand so we can offer your appointment to someone else.
 If you do not attend your appointment without telling us we may refer you back to your GP.